How Should I Handle an Employee's IVF Disclosure After Hiring for My Maternity Leave?

 Dear member,

-In the job interview, the candidate gives replies to the question the interviewer asks.
-If the interviewer does not ask a question, then why should the interviewee voluntarily disclose certain information?
+In a job interview, the candidate responds to the questions posed by the interviewer.
+If the interviewer does not ask a question, why should the interviewee voluntarily disclose certain information?

-At the time of recruitment, I wish you had asked the candidate about his/her ability to work continuously in your absence.
-Since this written declaration was not asked for, your company is in trouble.
+At the time of recruitment, it would have been beneficial to ask the candidate about their ability to work continuously in your absence.
+Since this written declaration was not requested, your company is now facing challenges.

 What is the nature of her employment?
-Is it a temporary or permanent one?
-Even if the latter, she must be on probation.
-Therefore, your immediate task is to find out whether your temporary reliever will be able to work in your absence.
+Is it temporary or permanent?
+Even if it is the latter, she must be on probation.
+Therefore, your immediate task is to determine whether your temporary reliever will be able to work in your absence.
 If not, then terminate her services and recruit her replacement on an urgent basis.

-Feedback on the sidelines: - You have written "I have recently hired a girl...".
-Please note that in formal communication there is no place for informal expressions like girls or boys.
-We are adult professionals and the right expression would have been "I have hired a woman employee..."
+You have written, "I have recently hired a girl...".
+Please note that in formal communication, there is no place for informal expressions like "girls" or "boys."
+We are adult professionals, and the appropriate expression would have been "I have hired a woman employee..."

 Thanks,